-- Despite good performance, training and generalisation of artificial neural networks (ANNs) only partly understood - Common evaluations only concerned with development performance

-\rightarrow Particular challenges of expressiveness for out-of-distribution (OOD) data

-- Flat minima (in contrast to sharp minima) often considered preferably desirable for generalisation [1] - \rightarrow Implications for optimiser design [2] or model selection
+- Despite good performance, training and generalisation of artificial neural networks (ANNs) only partially understood - Common evaluations only concerned with development performance - $\rightarrow$ Particular challenges of expressiveness for out-of-distribution (OOD) data - Sharpness (or flatness): how fast the loss function changes when varying parameters in a minimum [1] - Flat minima often considered desirable for generalisation - $\rightarrow$ Implications for optimiser design [2] or model selection

+[1] Sepp Hochreiter and Jürgen Schmidhuber, "Flat minima," Neural computation, vol. 9, no. 1, pp. 1-42, 1997.